 What Can You Do With a Real Estate License?

-You’ve heard about the perks that come with careers in real estate.
-Whether it’s the fact that you're your own boss or the potential money you can make, many people want to get a job in real estate.
+You’ve heard about the perks of being a real estate professional.
+Whether it’s the allure of becoming your own boss, the fact that many positions don't require a bachelor's degree, or the limitless earning potential, many people want to get a job in real estate.
 Another draw to the industry includes the wide variety of real estate career paths you can choose and the jobs you can have with a real estate license.
-In other words, there are alternative careers for real estate agents beyond those that are commonly known.
-You may have asked: What can you do with a real estate license?
-Simply put, you don’t just have to “stay” as a real estate agent.
+In other words, there are career options for real estate agents beyond being a residential agent (though that's a fantastic job, too!).
+You may have asked: What else can you do with a real estate license?

 Career Paths in Real Estate

-The following is a list of 11 unique real estate career paths you can traverse.
-Learn about some of the careers available to you once you have your real estate license.
+The following is a list of 11 unique real estate career paths you can traverse once you have your real estate license.

 Did You Know?

-This occupation is the most common path people take in the real estate industry.
-It’s also what people envision when they think about careers in real estate.
+This occupation is the most common role people take in the real estate industry.
+It’s also what most people envision when they think about careers in real estate.
 A real estate agent is the person who is actually out showing homes, marketing their brand, connecting people with the property they’re seeking, and selling/buying homes.
-When that agent makes a sale, their commission is split with their broker (more on that below).
+When that agent makes a sale, their commission is split with their Broker (more on that below).
 When you get your real estate license, you can choose to become a buyer, seller, or dual agent.
-According to Indeed, the average national salary for a real estate agent is $82k a year.
+According to Indeed, the average national salary for a real estate agent is $92k a year as of writing.

-The biggest difference between real estate agents and brokers is that a broker is free to work independently.
+The biggest difference between real estate agents and Brokers is that a real estate Broker is free to work independently.
 Brokers can also hire real estate agents to work for them.
-According to Glassdoor, the average national salary for a real estate broker is $76k a year.
+According to Glassdoor, the average national salary for a real estate Broker is $80k a year.

 Property managers oversee and manage the daily operation of property such as apartments, malls, and business offices.
 That means that there are both residential and commercial property managers.
-Depending on the size of the property, it’s not uncommon to have multiple property managers.
+Depending on the size of the property, it’s not uncommon to have multiple property managers or a property management firm on staff.
 They are employed by the property owner, who may not have the time or physical proximity to deal with tenants and the everyday responsibilities that come with maintaining their investment.
 In the course of their daily duties, the property manager generates income for the owner while also preserving the property’s value.
 According to ZipRecruiter, the average property manager salary is $47k a year.

 When a property owner needs a new tenant, a leasing agent can market the property for them and oversee the signing of leases, essentially acting as a landlord of sorts.
 These individuals may set up open houses and show the property to potential lessees.
 Leasing consultants typically receive base pay plus commission.
 The work for a leasing consultant begins with the advertising of the property and ends when the lease agreement is completed.
 If you’re into negotiating, this could be the real estate career path for you.
 According to ZipRecruiter, the average leasing agent salary is about $32k a year.

 If you’re passionate about real estate but don’t want to be client-facing, this could be the real estate career path for you.
-A real estate marketing specialist executes the marketing plans for the agency, agent, or broker for whom they work.
+A real estate marketing specialist executes the marketing plans for the agency, agent, or Broker for whom they work.
 They also manage the social media channels, create print and digital media content, email campaigns, and so much more.
 Suffice it to say that a real estate marketing specialist is extremely important in the industry.
-A great real estate marketing specialist can help agents and brokers to develop their unique brand.
-When it comes to real estate, any advantage can make a massive impact and help generate new leads.
+A great real estate marketing specialist can help agents and Brokers develop their unique brand.
+When it comes to real estate, any advantage can make a massive impact and help generate new leads - so these specialists usually have plenty of work on their plate.
 According to ZipRecruiter, the average real estate marketing specialist (coordinator) salary is $44k a year.

-When a real estate sale has been agreed upon, the home inspector enters the equation.
+Home inspectors play a crucial role in the purchase or sale of a property.
 In some instances, both the buyer and the seller will have their own inspectors.
 The duty of this role is exactly as it sounds: to inspect the home.
 Are there any potential problems the buyer should know about?
 What is the status of the roof?
 How about the water heater and/or furnace?
 All of these questions fall on the home inspector to answer.
-Needless to say, they’re thorough.
+Needless to say, they’re thorough and detail-oriented.
 Whether you need a real estate license to become an inspector differs from state to state, as do the overall requirements.
-This is one of those careers in real estate where an apprenticeship or mentor is recommended.
-According to PayScale, the average home inspector salary is $48k.
+This is one of real estate jobs for which an apprenticeship or mentor is recommended.
+According to PayScale, the average home inspector salary is $49k.